Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/ImageAsset/documentation.md

 ### Notes

-* Images can be uploaded to Trimble Creator by dragging and dropping the file into the graph viewer.
+* Images can be uploaded to the graph by dragging and dropping the file into the graph viewer.

 * Following image file formats are supported for import:
     * JPEG / JPG